-Your Responsibility to your American Shorthair Breeders.
+Your Responsibility to an American Shorthair Breeders.

 We haven’t really talked about your responsibilities to your breeder.